 - Limitations imposed by lenders unless home is owned free and clear

-- Onus falls on seller to vet the buyer and their financial situation
+- Onus falls on seller to vet buyer and their financial situation

 - Risk of loss via buyer default and/or property damage, costs associated with foreclosure and repairs

 “Additionally, sellers can obtain tax benefits by deferring any realized capital gains over many years, if they qualify,” says McDermott.
-“Depending on the interest rate they charge, sellers can get a better rate of return on the money they lend than they would get on many other types of investments,” he adds.
+“Depending on the interest rate they charge, sellers can get a better rate of return on the money they lend than they would get on many other types of investments.”

 Types of owner financing

-There are many different forms of owner financing, each with unique benefits and drawbacks:
+The many forms of owner financing come with unique benefits and drawbacks:

-- Lease-purchase – With a lease-purchase agreement (also referred to as rent-to-own), the homebuyer agrees to rent the property from the owner for a period of time, at the end of which, the buyer has the option to purchase the home, at a prearranged price.
+- Lease-purchase – With a lease-purchase agreement (also referred to as rent-to-own), the homebuyer agrees to rent the property from the owner for a period, at the end of which, the buyer has the option to purchase the home at a prearranged price.
 Typically, the buyer needs to make an upfront deposit before moving in, a deposit they will lose if they choose not to buy the home.
-The buyer in this situation should negotiate the price of the purchase option and make it subject to financing, clear title and other contingencies, analogous with the traditional home-buying process.
+The buyer in this situation should negotiate the price of the purchase option and make it subject to financing, a clear title and other contingencies, analogous with the traditional home-buying process.

 - Wraparound mortgage – Home sellers can use wraparound financing (also called a carry-back loan) when they still have an outstanding mortgage on their home.
 In this situation, the buyer makes a down payment plus monthly loan payments to the seller, who in turn uses those payments to pay down their existing mortgage.
 (Often, the buyer pays a higher interest rate than the interest rate on the seller’s existing mortgage.)
-Only assumable loans — that is, mortgages that can legally be taken over by a party other than the original borrower — can be used in a wraparound financing arrangement.
-While FHA, USDA and VA loans are eligible for this type of financing, conventional mortgage loans are not — an indication that wraparound financing harbors potentially serious risks to the buyer: If the seller defaults on the underlying loan, the buyer could lose the home — and all the payments they contributed.
-It’s highly recommended for buyers considering wraparound financing to have an experienced attorney in their corner.
+Only assumable loans — that is, mortgages that a party other than the original borrower can legally take over — can be used in wraparound financing.
+While FHA, USDA and VA loans are eligible for this type of financing, conventional mortgage loans are not.

 How to buy or sell a home with owner financing